asconix/rfcs/rfcs/0056-secrets-for-services.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Why should we *not* do this?

 I can't really think of a serious drawback right now, but hopefully the RFC process can surface some.

-One aspect is of course the additional number of services generated.
+One aspect is of course the additional number of services generated, but this does not seem to be a bit issue when using NixOps.

 # Alternatives
 [alternatives]: #alternatives

-What other designs have been considered?
-What is the impact of not doing this?

 * One approach that has been proposed in the past is a non-world readable store, in issue #8 (support private files in the nix store, from 2012).
 While this would